Patilx97/Ansible/Ansible-LEMP-Stack-Setup-On-Different-OS/Readme.md

 # Setting Up a LEMP Stack Using Ansible on different OS
 ## Introduction
 In this guide, we will walk through the steps to set up a LEMP stack (Linux, Nginx, MySQL, PHP) on a different OS using an Ansible playbook.
 Ansible is a powerful automation tool that allows you to manage and configure systems at scale.

 ## Steps
-1. Create 2 EC2 Ubuntu Instances
+1. Create 2 EC2 Instances - 1.
+Amazon linux 2.
+Ubuntu
    ◦ Host instance
    ◦ Target instance